-Roslyn Agustin Head, Credit and Loans Departments 49 Filipino Educational Background: Silliman University Bachelor of Business Administration major in General Business.
+Internal Audit Head ^{3/} in Internal Auditing.
+Work Experience: With 12 years of banking experience primarily on Internal Auditing.
+Roslyn Agustin Head, Credit and Loans Departments 50 Filipino Educational Background: Silliman University Bachelor of Business Administration major in General Business.
 Work Experience: With more than 20 years of experience in banking in the field of credit underwriting and loans administration.
-Yuan Zheng, Acting Head, Information Technology Dept. ^{3/} Taiwanese Educational Background: Bachelor of Science in Computer Engineering from Far Eastern University Institute of Technology - Manila (formerly FEU-East Asia College).
-Work Experience: With more than 10 years of experience in banking in the field of information technology.
-Jonah Xerxes N. De Castro, OIC, Collection Dept. 40 Filipino Educational Background: PATTS College of Aeronautical, Aircraft Technician at MIA Road, Paranaque City.
+Ronnie B. Hombre, Head, Information Technology Dept. 4/ 56 Filipino Educational Background: Bachelor of Science in Mathematics from Ateneo De Manila.
+Work Experience: With more than 35 years of experience in banking in the field of information technology.
+Jonah Xerxes N. De Castro, OIC, Collection Dept. ^{5/} 41 Filipino Educational Background: PATTS College of Aeronautical, Aircraft Technician at MIA Road, Paranaque City.
 Work Experience: With more than 15 years of experience in legal and collection functions in a financing and banking industry.
-Patricia Tapalla, Head Internal Audit Dept. 55 Filipino Educational Background: Graduated from St. Scholastica's College - Manila with a degree of Bachelor of Science in Commerce Major in Accounting.
-Passed the CPA board examination on May 1990.
-Work Experience: With 35 years of banking experience in various roles in Internal Audit, Risk Management, Compliance, Accounting, Loan Operations, Loan Documentation and Branch Banking Operations.